The One Device To End All Disease

 In the automotive group alone, STM expects a 7.3% CAGR growth until 2016.
 On a consolidated basis, CAGR growth is expected to reach almost 8% through 2016.

-For the 4Q14, STM expects to generate 15% of total revenues from products that currently don’t exist, and expects revenue to reach the $2 billion mark in the near term.
+Overall, management expects quarterly revenue to reach the $2 billion mark in the near term.

 As part of a restructuring plan, STM recently winded down a joint venture it operated with the Swedish telecommunications firm Ericsson (NasdaqGS:ERIC).
 To reduce capital expenditures, STM plans to nearly double outsourcing from the current 11% to about 20%.